 - People generally buy the non-organic products, so those are offered at a lower price to meet the customer demand.

-- Organic products are created at a lower volume, resulting in higher production costs.
+- Organic produce and other products are created at a lower volume, resulting in higher production costs.

 - It costs to get organic certification, and that cost is passed on to the consumer.

 Organic milk and organic eggs are considerably more expensive than their non-organic counterparts.
 It can be a difficult pill to swallow, but if you read about why you are better off buying organic milk and eggs, you may find that a couple extra dollars more is worth it.

 Or you may decide to switch to non-GMO almond milk like I did.
 It’s even higher in calcium!
 And really — if eating clean and wholesome foods equals better health, think of all the money you will be saving on medical bills.
 Worth it.

 This post may contain affiliate links.
 If you make a purchase, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.